jtwirly/solarpanelfaultdetection/README.md

 ---

 ## Optional Project: Code and Deploy
-This project was created as an example project for the AI for Energy Solutions course that I am teaching during MIT's Independent Activities Period (IAP).
-It demonstrates how machine learning and image classification can be applied to real-world energy infrastructure monitoring.
+This project was created as an example project for the AI for Energy Solutions course that I taught during MIT's Independent Activities Period (IAP).
+It demonstrates how deep learning and image classification can be applied to real-world energy infrastructure monitoring.

-The system is a machine learning-powered web application that detects and classifies faults in solar panels using transfer learning and image classification.
+The system is a deep learning-powered web application that detects and classifies faults in solar panels using transfer learning and image classification.
 It can analyze both single images and batch process multiple images to identify three conditions:
 - Clean panels
 - Physical damage
 - Electrical damage